kieran168/Hwk-7/Lab7.md

 the separating function.
 To keep estimates more consistent across different data sets, we have to accept that the model will lose predictive power.

+If we are comfortable with the data set at hand and seek strong predictive power, we can set our cost high, increasing the variance and lowering the bias of the model - similar to a logistic model.
+If we wish to look at multiple data-sets, to assess correlation and causality, the SVM model has to be adjusted with lower cost, reducing the variance and increasing the bias - similar to an OLS model.

 ### Elastic Net